-The Board of Directors recommends that you vote FOR this Agenda Item 2A.
+The Board of Directors recommends that you vote FOR this Agenda Item 1A.

-2B Advisory Vote to Approve Swiss Statutory Compensation Report for Fiscal Year 2022
+1B Advisory Vote to Approve Swiss Statutory Compensation Report for Fiscal Year 2023

-The Board of Directors proposes that the Company's Swiss Statutory Compensation Report for the fiscal year ended December 31, 2022 be approved on an advisory (non-binding) basis.
+The Board of Directors proposes that the Company's Swiss Statutory Compensation Report for the fiscal year ended December 31, 2023, be approved on an advisory basis.

-Under the Swiss Code, we are required to prepare each year a separate Swiss Statutory Compensation Report.
-The current Swiss Statutory Compensation Report sets forth, for the fiscal years ended December 31, 2022 and December 31, 2021, the aggregate compensation of the members of the Board of Directors and the members of the Company's Executive Management Team.
-Under the new Swiss corporate law effective as of January 1, 2023, we are required to submit our Swiss Statutory Compensation Report annually to shareholders for an advisory vote.
+The Swiss Code requires that we prepare each year a separate Swiss Statutory Compensation Report.
+The current Swiss Statutory Compensation Report sets forth, for the fiscal years ended December 31, 2023, and 2022, the aggregate compensation of the members of the Board of Directors and the members of the Company's Executive Management Team.
+Swiss law further requires us to submit our Swiss Statutory Compensation Report annually to shareholders for approval on an advisory basis.

-With regard to the compensation of our Executive Management Team, we note that at our annual general meeting held on May 12, 2022, shareholders approved the fiscal year 2023 maximum aggregate compensation amount for our Executive Management Team in the aggregate amount of \$26 million with 98.03% of shareholders voting in favor of the proposal.
-Shareholders also approved at that meeting the maximum aggregate compensation amount for the Board of Directors (for the period between the 2022 annual general meeting and 2023 the annual general meeting) in the aggregate amount of \$4.121 million with 98.05% of shareholders voting in favor of the proposal.
+With regard to the compensation of our Executive Management Team, we note that at our annual general meeting held on May 11, 2023, shareholders ratified, with a 98.7% approval, the fiscal year 2024 maximum aggregate compensation amount for our Executive Management Team in the aggregate amount of \$26 million.
+Shareholders also ratified at that meeting, with a 98.9% approval, the maximum aggregate compensation amount for the Board of Directors (for the period between the 2023 Annual General Meeting) in the aggregate amount of \$4.121 million.

-Our 2022 Swiss Statutory Compensation Report accompanies this proxy statement and is part of our Annual Report.
+Our 2023 Swiss Statutory Compensation Report accompanies this proxy statement and is part of our Annual Report.